Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Risks that may impact Queensland tourism businesses

-- Extreme weather events and natural disasters—drought, heatwave, storm, cyclone, tsunami, flooding, storm surge, earthquake, bushfire, etc.
+- Extreme weather events and natural disasters—drought, heatwave, bushfire, cyclone, storm, flooding, tsunami, storm surge, earthquake, etc.

 - Environmental emergencies—coral bleaching, threats to species, pollution, negative political or media commentary on management/activity, algal bloom, plague, etc.

-- Economic shocks—rapid exchange rate movement, closure of major local tourism attraction, travel restrictions placed on international visitors, etc.
+- Economic shocks—rapid exchange rate movement, closure of major local tourism attraction, travel restrictions placed on domestic and/or international visitors, etc.

 - Global political events—terrorist incident, global conflict, etc.

-- Major health scares and events—human or animal-based pandemics (e.g. avian flu), etc.
+- Major health scares and events—human or animal-based pandemics (e.g. COVID-19, avian flu), etc.

 - Visitor safety emergencies—animal attack (e.g. sharks, crocodiles, Irukandji, snakes), fatality or major injury in local area, bushwalker missing, drowning, etc.

-- Man-made emergencies—chemical spill, explosion, failure of major infrastructure, travel emergence (e.g. ferry, air disasters), etc.
+- Man-made emergencies—chemical spill, explosion, failure of major infrastructure, travel emergency (e.g. ferry sinking, air disasters), etc.